MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 > [!IMPORTANT]
 >
 > LUIS predictions are influenced by the number of utterances in each intent.
 If you have an intent with 100 example utterances and an intent with 20 example utterances, the 100-utterance intent will have a higher rate of prediction and will more likely be selected.
 This can impact cross trained models because all utterances from the models of all parent and sibling dialogs become utterances of the new `_Interruption` intent.
 In some cases, this can result in a parent or sibling dialog responding to the user when acceptable matches would have been returned by the current dialogs recognizer prior to cross training.
-Minimize the effects of this by limiting the number of example utterances in the new `_Interruption` intent.
+Minimize the effects of this, if needed, by limiting the number of example utterances in the new `_Interruption` intent.

 ## Cross train LUIS and QnA Maker models

 A well designed bot can answer relevant product or service questions asked by a user, regardless what dialog is currently active.
 LUIS is ideal for handling conversational flows while QnA Maker is ideal for handling users questions and FAQs.
 Having access to both in your adaptive dialogs can improve the bots ability to meet user needs.

 To enable this capability you need to _cross-train_ your `.lu` and `.qna` files to include the information required by your bot's recognizer to determine if the LUIS or QnA Maker response is best suited for the user.
+For a LUIS model cross trained with a QnA Maker model, you will use the [Cross-trained recognizer set][cross-trained-recognizer-set-concept].

 Before creating your LUIS applications and QnA Maker knowledge base, you need to _cross-train_ your `.lu` and `.qna` files to include the information required by your bot's recognizer to determine if the LUIS or QnA Maker response is best suited for the user.